HMB3/habitatIntersect/README.md

-nenswniche : rapidly estimate environmental ranges ranges for invertebrates and plants in NE-NSW
+nenswniche : rapidly estimate environmental ranges for invertebrates and plants in NE-NSW
 ================
 March 2021